Fate of John Burgoyne, The

 But it was the isolated Burgoyne who suffered the worst defeat by far.
 It didn't help that he had managed to provoke a quarrel with Sir Guy Carleton, who had brilliantly saved Quebec from the Americans but who now found himself bypassed by Burgoyne and criticized by London (Ketchum, p.
 86; Lancaster, p.
 200, says that Carleton had been "shamelessly passed over," though Stokesbury, p.
 142, says that Carleton cooperated with Burgoyne despite the snub).

-Initially things went well; Burgoyne had an easy time moving through the Champlain, and easily forced the rebels out of Ticonderoga by placing artillerty on a crest the Americans had neglected to defend (Lancaster, p.
+Initially things went well; Burgoyne had an easy time moving through the Champlain, and easily forced the rebels out of Ticonderoga by placing artillery on a crest the Americans had neglected to defend (Lancaster, p.
 204); somehow, it seemed as if no one could build a decent fortification at that strategic point.

 Then things got complicated.
 As long has he had been in the Champlain, Burgoyne had been supplied by water.
 But now Burgoyne's supply train, which was immense (Ketchum, p.
 138), had to travel overland, giving the British a very tenuous supply line.
 (It didn't help that they had to transport such fripperies as Burgoyne's champaigne; Kraus, p.
 228.)
 American Tories, who had been expected to turn out to support the campaign, mostly sat on their hands (Lancaster, p.
 201, says only about a hundred colonials joined the colors, and the handful of Indians were too few to be effective scouts).
-The Americans occupied themselves building obstacles to slow the British advance, and they were very effective (Lancaster, p.
+The Americans occupied themselves building obstacles to slow the British advance, and at this they were very effective (Lancaster, p.
 207).